Portrait miniature: Costume overlays

 Costume overlays were a technique in which artists were commissioned to paint a subject in costume or altered state of dress to hide the identity.
 Typically the portrait was commissioned with a thin removable overlay made from mica to conceal the identity of the subject.

 Concealing the identity of a miniature would have been necessary if the subject was an unpopular ruler, potentially causing harm if a person was caught carrying the picture.
 One such example is painting over a portrait in costume to hide the original portrait.
-Los Angeles County Museum of Art, Department of Costumes and Textiles discovered a series for portrait miniatures from England dating from the 1650s that appear to show the same woman in dress.
+The Department of Costumes and Textiles at the Los Angeles County Museum of Art discovered a series for portrait miniatures from England dating from the 1650s that appear to show the same woman in dress.
 The woman bore a striking resemblance to English monarch Charles I (1600–1649), who was executed in 1649.
-The king remained popular with a group of followers after his execution and many found subtle ways to honor the king.
+The king remained popular with a group of followers after his execution and many found subtle ways to honour the king.
 This discovery is only a glimpse as to how portrait miniatures could also serve as a way to commemorate loss as well as loyalty.